-- Achievement of final grade of "B" or higher in all graduate coursework taken at Alvernia University. - Upon completion of five graduate courses (including the COR course) students with full graduate status must achieve and thereafter maintain a cumulative grade point average of 3.0 or higher. - Students in the MSOT degree are permitted to utilize the repeat/delete option twice in total for all graduate courses taken at AlverniaUniversity, but only one time for any individual course (COR or OT). - Students will not be allowed to participate in the capstone activity for the degree unless their cumulative grade point average of 3.0 or higher and they have earned a "B" or higher in all graduate work taken at Alvernia University. - All coursework must be completed within 24 months of the start of the first level II fieldwork placement.
+- Achievement of final grade of "B" or higher in all graduate coursework taken at Alvernia University. - Upon completion of five graduate courses (including the COR course) students with full graduate status must achieve and thereafter maintain a cumulative grade point average of 3.0 or higher.
+Review of the GPA occurs twice a year at the end of the fall and spring academic semesters. - Students in the entry-level MSOT degree are permitted to utilize the repeat/delete option twice in total for all graduate courses taken at Alvernia University, but only one time for any individual course (COR or OT). - To progress to level II fieldwork students must earn a grade of "B" or higher in all OT courses - Any student who fails a level II fieldwork practicum course may repeat the course one time only (this is included in the one course maximum).
+The course must be repeated at its next offering.
+The AFWC will schedule the fieldwork experience.
+The student must contact the AFWC within two weeks following written notification from the OT program of the failure in order to begin the development of an action plan and remediation.
+Please refer to the Alvernia University OT Student Handbook for full details of requirements and expectations.
+Any student who receives a grade of "F" after repeating either of the level II FW Practicum courses will be dismissed from the OT Program. - Any time during FW, unsafe or unethical practice or student performance at the level of a failure, as determined by the AFWC and/or the FW supervisor may result in immediate removal from the FW site and a grade of "F". - Note: Many fieldwork sites require criminal background checks, abuse history clearances as well as heath and immunization status, and drug screens.
+Students who are unable to meet these requirements cannot progress in the program. - Students will not be allowed to participate in the capstone activity for the degree unless their cumulative grade point average of 3.0 or higher and they have earned a "B" or higher in all graduate work taken at Alvernia University. - All coursework must be completed within 24 months of the start of the first level II fieldwork placement (OT 587 OT Fieldwork: Practicum I).